 Gambling addiction is a serious problem in many countries.
-Although this is something that many associate with land based casinos and high street betting shops, increased access to online betting caused the rate of addiction to explode in recent years.
+Although this is something that many associates with land-based casinos and high street betting shops, increased access to online betting caused the rate of addiction to explode in recent years.
 The increased access and less-tangible oversight of remote betting did not change any of the fundamental causes or contributing factors of addiction.
 It merely expanded upon a pre-existing social issue to which most countries are slow to react.

 Currently, users are forced to rely primarily on self-control to manage their behaviour, doing their best to ignore aggressive advertising, emails from operators offering a huge bonus, the machines available at the local pub, and everything else that pushes them into some sort of gambling.
 That means hundreds of thousands of victims of addiction are fighting–and often losing–an uphill battle.